s-weigand/qtsass310/README.md

 ## Usage

-Add the following lines to you `setup.cfg` to enable python 3.10 support
+Add the following lines to your `setup.cfg` to enable python 3.10 support

 ```python
 [options]